Plotting in R#

 1. Make two objects, one object containing values 1-20, and another object containing values 40-21

-• Using your objects, create a plot with the object containing 1:20 on the x-axis and the object containing 40-21 on y-axis
+• Using your objects, create a plot with the object containing 1:20 on the x-axis and the object containing 40-21 on the y-axis

 • Change the x-axis label to “Independent Variable” and y-axis label to “Dependent Variable”